Harjotsinghh/Harjotsinghh/Readme.md

-<h1> Hi👋, I am Harjot !! </h1>
+### Hi👋, I am Harjot !!

-A coding enthusiast and passionate nodeJs developer.
+### 👨🏻‍💻 About Me
-I'm currently working on ReactJs.
+🎓 &nbsp;I'm currently pursuing B.Tech in Electronics and Communication Engineering at NIT JALANDHAR .\
-Incoming SDE intern at Freecharge.
+💡 &nbsp;I'm a coding enthusiast and passionate about learning new skills.\

 <table>
   <th style=" color:red;">You are visitor</th>